CtrlK

 Distinctiveness Conflict Risk

-While it specifies a structured workflow for documentation co-authoring, the broad scope covering 'documentation, proposals, technical specs, decision docs, or similar structured content' could overlap with general writing skills or individual document-type skills.
-The 'structured workflow' aspect provides some distinction but the category is still quite broad.
+While it specifies documentation co-authoring with a structured workflow, the broad scope covering 'proposals, technical specs, decision docs, or similar structured content' could overlap with more specific writing or template skills.
+The 'structured workflow' aspect provides some distinction but the category is still fairly broad.

 2 / 3